7 Great Farm Fence Maintenance Tips for Lasting Durability

 - Reinforce stress points: Corners, ends, and gates need true H-braces, proper spans, and diagonals.

 - Call a pro when needed: Long pulls, major brace rebuilds, and re-tensioning multiple spans demand specialized tools and experience.
+For larger structural issues, professional Farm Fence Repair can restore alignment and strength efficiently.

 3) Apply seasonal strategies